 Housing and cost of living information for exchange students

-Exchange students are eligible to live on-campus in sophomore and above housing.
+Exchange students are eligible to live on-campus in Sophomore and Above housing.
 Housing is not guaranteed, so we encourage you to apply as early as possible to reserve your spot.
-The recommended on-campus housing options for exchange students are University Square and Lincoln Townhomes.

 It is important to apply for housing as soon as you have been admitted to Boise State and have a student ID number.
 Housing on campus is limited so it is important to apply early.
 Apply for housing here!
-You will need to pay an application fee and $250 down payment at the time of application.
+You will need to pay a $50 non-refundable application fee and $100 down payment at the time of application (total $150).

-If you prefer to live off-campus, you can find a list of nearby apartments here.
+If you prefer to live off-campus, you can find a list of nearby apartments on the Off-Campus Housing webpage.

 Because you will need to arrive several days before the campus housing officially opens, you will need to apply for early arrival.
 You can read more about early arrival requests here.
 You are responsible for applying for early arrival by directly working with the Housing and Residence Life department.